 Who says pay equity only happens once a year?
 Leading brands use always-on software to assess and address pay equity — any time they need to.
 Mid-year comp cycles, lay-offs, and M&A are all important events that trigger companies to take another look at pay equity.

 The longer pay inequity sticks around, the wider the gaps tend to grow and the more costly they are to resolve.
-That’s why the most advanced brands assess pay equity 2-4 times a year, even without any triggers.
+That’s why the most advanced brands assess pay equity two to four times a year, even without any triggers.
 With this approach, they significantly decrease time out of compliance and lower overall remediation fees.

 True pay equity is the right choice — for your employees, for your brand, and for your business.
-Download the guide to learn more about how to analyze pay equity.
+Download the guide to learn more about how to do a pay equity analysis.

 The information provided herein does not, and is not intended to, constitute legal advice.
 All information, content, and materials are provided for general informational purposes only.
 The links to third-party or government websites are offered for the convenience of the reader; Syndio is not responsible for the contents on linked pages.